boini12/export-calibre-library-plugin/README.md

 - 📁 **Set Export Destination Path**
   You **must** specify a destination path in the settings.
-  This is the folder where your Calibre library will be exported.
+  This is the folder where your Calibre library will be exported to.

 - 🔁 **Auto-Export on Close (Optional)**
   When enabled, Calibre will automatically export your library every time it closes: